cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge31 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation31 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel31 ;
-    rdfs:comment "There is no mechanism to limit the deployment of the AI system to suspected individuals" ;
+    rdfs:comment "There is no mechanism to limit the deployment of the AI system to suspected individuals." ;
     rdfs:subClassOf fria:FRIA-reportChallenge3 .

 fria:FRIA-reportEvaluation32 a rdfs:Class ;